Undergraduate Enrollment Plan 2016-2019

 - Successful applicants must have completed required coursework at the time of application and have consistently excellent grades.
 Spring grades are not considered for summer or fall transfer admission decisions.
 Second-choice majors are not accepted.

-- Transfer applicants who accept transfer admission to a non-business major at Texas A&M will be ineligible to later apply for on-campus change-of-major to Mays.
+- Transfer applicants who accept transfer admission to a non-business major at Texas A&M will not be eligible to later apply for on-campus change-of-major to Mays.

 3. On-Campus Change of Major (also called Change of Curriculum) – 100 admitted